|

 When these events are announced you may be required to attend and write a

 reflection paper on each event.
 Due class period following event.
-Group

 assignments and presentations (10 points).